 Hierarchical operations are not supported for MDS and clustering except in a clumsy manual fashion.
-Distance calculations (Smith-Waterman-Gotoh) MDS and clustering are all $O(N^2)$ , and will not properly scale to multi-million sequence problems.
-In the final part of section 2, we propose a new multiscale (hierarchical) approach to MDS that could reduce complexity from $O(N^2)$ to $O(N\log N)$ using ideas related to approaches already well understood in $O(N^2)$ particle dynamics problems.
+Distance calculations (Smith-Waterman-Gotoh) MDS and clustering are all $O(N^2)$ and will not properly scale to multi-million sequence problems.
+In the final part of section 2, we propose a new multiscale (hierarchical) approach to MDS that could reduce complexity from $O(N^2)$ to O(NlogN) using ideas related to approaches already well understood for $O(N^2)$ particle dynamics problems.

-We also demonstrate in section 3 how we take "all-pairs" or "doubly data parallel" computations in two important bioinformatics sequencing applications, and use the results to compare two implementations of MapReduce (Dryad and Hadoop) with MPI.
-We describe an interesting technology developed to support rapid changes of operating environment of our clusters, and also look at overhead of virtual machines for Hadoop.
-We focus on the effects of inhomogeneous data and set the scene for discussion of i-MapReduce in section 4.
-One of the biological applications - sequence assembly by Cap3 - is purely "Map" and has no reduction operation.
+Section 3 describes our work on MapReduce where we take "all-pairs" or "doubly data parallel" computations in two bioinformatics applications and compare two implementations of MapReduce (Dryad and Hadoop) with MPI.
+We describe interesting technology developed to support rapid changes of operating environment of our clusters and also look at overhead of virtual machines for Hadoop.
+We focus on effect of inhomogeneous data and set the scene for discussion of i-MapReduce in section 4.
+One of the biology applications - sequence assembly by Cap3 - is purely "Map" and has no reduction operation.
 The other - calculation of Smith-Waterman dissimilarities for metagenomics - has a significant reduction phase to concentrate data for later MDS and Clustering.